khalyomede/jur/README.md

 This is the attribute that saves the type of request that have been processed.
 This attribute can help developers in 2 ways:

-- verify its request have been understood by the server (if the developer intended to make a GET request, but the server ended up processing a PUT request, there is an issue)
+- verify if its request have been understood by the server (if the developer intended to make a GET request, but the server ended up processing a PUT request, there is an issue)
 - help the front-end developer process the message regarding the type of request (styling, ...)

 #### data